uga-libraries/aspace_scripts/README.md

 Provides a command line user interface for comparing agents from our ArchivesSpace staging environment (v 3.1.1) and compares then to our production environment (2.8.1).
 First, run the command compare agents.
 It generates 2 JSON files:
 AGENTS_CACHE.json stores all agents in both environments that have dates of existence; and EDTAGT_DATA.json stores all the agents who lost their dates of existence when upgrading from 2.8.1 to 3.1.1.
-Using the update does command, the script goes through all the agents in EDTAGT_DATA.json and adds dates of existence back to the now updated production environment (3.1.1).
+Using the update command, the script goes through all the agents in EDTAGT_DATA.json and adds dates of existence back to the now updated production environment (3.1.1).

 ## update_containers.py